jlomako/hospital-occupancy-tracker/README.md

 # hospital-occupancy-tracker

-gets occupancy rates in Montreal emergency rooms
+tracks occupancy rates in Montreal emergency rooms

 reads content from pdf and saves results to csv file